Sound travels at 767 miles per hour, so if you want a faster contactless payment, audio waves aren’t a bad vehicle for it.

 Security is going to be consumers’ first concern when they hear about this new payment method — as with any new payment method — and rightly so.

-Today, the most encrypted way to transact is by Europay, Mastercard and Visa (EMV) chip cards.
+Today, the most encrypted way to transact is by EMV chip cards.
 Any credit card with a chip is capable of tap-to-pay transactions in an EMV-enabled POS setting, but, more often than not (at least in the U.S.), the customer inserts the card into the chip reader and waits five to eight seconds for the transaction to go through.
 So the payment is secure, but not very fast.

 Barcodes and QR codes are quicker, and they’ve certainly found success in the Starbucks app and at Walmart.
 However, there is no way to transmit sensitive data using a static code because it’s too easy to copy and share.
 Instead, scan-to-pay exchanges a transaction code and account information over the cloud, tapping into the payment card on file without exposing the actual credit card number.